speakeasy-api/openapi-reference-documentation/README.md

 The Schema Object represents any data type used as input our output in OpenAPI.
 Data types can be objects, arrays, or primitives such as `string`, `number`, `integer` and `boolean`.

+Schema objects are sometimes referred to as *models*, *data types*, or simply, *schemas*.
+This is because Schema types are used to model complex data types used by an API.

 The Schema Object is based on and extends the [JSON Schema Specification Draft 2020-12](https://datatracker.ietf.org/doc/html/draft-bhutton-json-schema-00).

 OpenAPI 3.1 uses all vocabularies from JSON Schema 2020-12, except for Format Assertion.